Jamie Oleksiak: International play

-Oleksiak, who holds dual Canadian/United States citizenship, represented the United States in the 2009 Ivan Hlinka Memorial Tournament which finished in fourth place, but later decided he would represent Canada internationally.
+Although Oleksiak was born in Toronto, his father holds US citizenship which allows Oleksiak to compete for either Team USA or Team Canada.
+Oleksiak represented the United States in the 2009 Ivan Hlinka Memorial Tournament which finished in fourth place, but later decided he would represent Canada internationally, joining the Canadian junior team at the 2012 World Junior Ice Hockey Championships.
+Team Canada won the bronze medal.